 The genesis of the Achieving Zero program was a 2014 report produced by Architecture 2030 entitled Roadmap to Zero Emissions, which contained a blueprint for mitigating building sector emissions prepared for the United Nations Framework Convention on Climate Change (UNFCCC) conference in Paris in 2015.
 Through building emissions reduction research and opportunities, three key indicators emerged:

 - By mid-century total world population is expected to increase by about 2.7 billion people.
 At the same time, world urban population is expected to increase by 2.8 billion people, or the equivalent of adding 1.5 million people to our cities worldwide every week.

 - Cities are responsible for over 70 percent of global energy consumption and CO2 emissions, mostly from buildings, providing a significant opportunity to focus climate change mitigation efforts within dense urban environments.

 - While many cities have made public commitments for carbon emissions reduction – such as an 80% reduction by 2050 (80×50) – few have a detailed plans for meeting their commitments, nor are they connecting carbon reduction solutions in the built environment with those that address their other pressing concerns around adaptability, resiliency, and equity.

-In 2015, Architecture 2030 partnered with the city of New York City (NYC), Working Families, and ALIGN New York to analyze the city’s building stock and outline policy actions to meet an 80% carbon emissions reduction by 2050.
-In a report titled Achieving 80×50, Architecture 2030 provided a framework of NYC incremental code updates and efficiency programs to reduce building emissions and stimulate local construction and renewable energy markets.
+In 2015, Architecture 2030 partnered with New York City (NYC), Working Families, and ALIGN New York to analyze the city’s building stock and outline policy actions to meet an 80% carbon emissions reduction by 2050.
+In a report entitled Achieving 80×50, Architecture 2030 provided a framework for NYC incremental code updates and efficiency programs to reduce building emissions and stimulate local construction and carbon free renewable energy markets.